-The display keypad interface processes the keypad row / column matrix into a serial (RS-232 or IC) data byte stream.
+The display keypad interface processes the keypad row / column matrix into a serial (RS-232 or I^2C) data byte stream.
 Aside from this processing, the keypad has no effect on the display.
-Keystrokes must be routed through the controller.
+To send keystrokes to the display they must be routed through the controller.